MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 Create a Microsoft Sentinel instance

 1. Open Microsoft Edge.
-In the address bar enter **portal.azure.com**.
+In the address bar, enter **portal.azure.com**.
 1. Sign in with your admin credentials.
-    1. In the Sign in window enter the username provided by your lab hosting provider then select **Next**.
+    1. In the Sign-in window, enter the username provided by your lab hosting provider then select **Next**.
-    1. Enter the admin password which should be provided by your lab hosting provider.
+    1. Enter the admin password that should be provided by your lab hosting provider.
 Select **Sign in**.
     1. When prompted to stay signed- in, select **Yes**.

 1. In the blue search box on the top of the page, enter **Microsoft Sentinel** then select **Microsoft Sentinel** from the search results.